Who we are

 What we do

 The heart of the American South is simple and beautiful.
 Here, the kitchen is sacred.
 From classic Sunday suppers with all the fixins to locally-made Southern spirits in hand-crafted cocktails, Southern Kitchen believes in celebrating old traditions and creating new ones.
 How do we do that?
 We focus on what really makes our home special.
-We know what we want to do, and we do it well (check out our reviews on Facebook...as of 11.17.17 we had 4.7 stars out of 5.0).
+We have everything from well-recognized national brands like Zwilling and Staub, to regional makers like Smithey Ironware, as well as local makers from Georgia Grown and many others!

 Cast iron cookware is any Southern cook’s most prized possession.
 Often passed down from generation to generation, a cast iron skillet is a cherished heirloom that represents the South’s favorite foods.
 We could wax poetic about cast iron for days, and daydream about cornbread, fried chicken and cobbler forever.
 The recipes, care and techniques for cast iron are seemingly endless, and we’ll hold your hand through it all.